Discovery Campervans Australia

 Discover Ayers Rock

-Ayers Rock (Uluru) is one of the most famous Australian icons located in the Uluru National Park.
-Located within a days drive south west from Alice Springs, it should be seen at least once in a lifetime for its sheer beauty, ever changing colours and vast, wide plains.
+days drive of Alice Springs, it should be seen at least once in a lifetime for its sheer beauty, ever

-You can pick up your campervan at Alice Springs, and enjoy the freedom to explore not only this famous attraction at your leisure but the sheer thrill of driving in the red centre and all there is to offer in all directions.
+You can pick up your campervan hire Alice Springs, and enjoy the freedom to explore not only this famous attraction at your leisure but the sheer thrill of driving in the red centre and all there is to offer in all directions.

 There is a lot to do here.
 Once you have stopped in at the cultural centre to get your bearings, then you have a choice of simply watching the changing colours of the Rock at sunrise or sunset, going on the climb, taking a camel or Harley Davidson tour, sunset dinners or even a flight over the rock for a different perspective.